Amnesty for terrorists or police ‘would be monstrous injustice’

 “That would be the ultimate insult.”

+Mr Lindsay added: “It is perverse that the very people who built the foundations for peace should now be scapegoated for the sake of political expediency.”

-Mr Lindsay was addressing more than 100 delegates at the PFNI’s annual conference.
+He addressed more than 100 delegates at the PFNI’s annual conference in Co Antrim.

+PSNI chief constable George Hamilton said it was almost four years since measures addressing the past had been agreed on by politicians and the Government.

+He said: “None of us are above the law but my concern is…the impression that is created is that there is a greater focus on the involvement of the police and the military during the period of the Troubles than there was on the terrorists.

 Comments